mananwalia959/go-todos-app/README.md

 # go-todos-app

 ## Description
-Simple Web App for Golang and React
+Sample Todo Web App for Golang and React

+## Dockerhub Repo
+the images are published on commit at [mananwalia959/go-todos-app](https://hub.docker.com/repository/docker/mananwalia959/go-todos-app)

 ## Pipelines